chaoyangnz/opencv3-android-sdk-with-contrib/README.md

 ## import into existing project

-In Android Studio, `File -> New -> Import Module..`, select `OpenCV-android-sdk/sdk/java`, then a new library module will be imported.
+- In Android Studio, `File -> New -> Import Module..`, select `OpenCV-android-sdk/sdk/java`, then a new library module will be imported.

+- Copy the pre-compiled libs in `OpenCV-android-sdk/sdk/native/libs` into `jniLibs` of your Android studio module.

 ## Avoid installing `OpenCV Manager`